sikaeducation/curriculum/courses/301/standards/build-forms-react/topics/state-react/README.md

 There are a couple of key elements of this:

-* Importing the `useState` hook, which is a function from the `react` npm library.
-This is automatically installed by CRA.
+1. Importing the `useState` hook, which is a function from the `react` npm library
-* Calling the `useState` hook with an initial value.
+2. Calling the `useState` hook with an initial value.
 In this case, it's the string "Hello, world!"
-* This hook evaluates to an array with two elements: A variable representing the state, and a function that will update that state when called.
+3. This hook evaluates to an array with two elements: A variable representing the state, and a function that will update that state when called.
 The syntax looks unusual; it's called array destructuring.
-* `someState` is logged, showing its initial value.
+4. `someState` is logged, showing its initial value.
-* `updateSomeState` is called with a new value.
+5. `updateSomeState` is called with a new value.
-* `someState` is logged again with its new value.
+6. `someState` is logged again with its new value.

 Remember the syntax of array destructuring: